 NumPy's array class is called ndarray.
 It is also known by the alias array.
 Note that numpy.array is not the same as the Standard Python Library class array.array, which only handles one-dimensional arrays and offers less functionality.
 The more important attributes of an ndarray object are:

 ndarray.ndim

 the number of axes (dimensions) of the array.
-In the Python world, the number of dimensions is referred to as rank.

 ndarray.shape